Bibtex

 Examples

-You can use it for opening some papers from the BibTeX file by calling
+You can use it to open some papers from the BibTeX file by calling:

 papis bibtex read new_papers.bib open

-This is done by matching the entry in the BibTeX file with a document in your library and then opening the correspond files.
+This is done by matching the entry in the BibTeX file with a document in your library and then opening the corresponding files.
 If no document can be found in the library, then the file cannot be opened, of course.
-To add papers to the BibTeX file (from the current library) you can call
+To add papers to the BibTeX file (from the current library) you can call:

 papis bibtex \